Helperbird/website/src/pages/help/admin/set-helperbird-json-policy-for-user-group.md

 updated: true
 layout: templates/new/help/post-new.html
 title: How to Set Helperbird JSON Policy for a User Group in Google Admin
-description:
-  This guide shows Google Workspace admins how to apply Helperbird’s JSON policy in the Google Admin Console for a specific user group—setting the subKey and optional isAdmin flag for the Helperbird Chrome extension.
+description: Learn how Google Workspace admins can apply Helperbird's JSON policy in the Google Admin Console for a specific user group, setting their subscription key and admin permissions.
-keywords:
-  Helperbird admin policy, Chrome extension policy, Google Admin Console, JSON policy, Helperbird isAdmin, Helperbird subKey, Chrome app extension settings, Chrome policy JSON, Google Admin user group
+keywords: Helperbird admin policy, Chrome extension policy, Google Admin Console, JSON policy, Helperbird isAdmin, Helperbird subKey, Chrome app extension settings, Chrome policy JSON, Google Admin user group
 youtubeId:
-cardTitle: Set Helperbird JSON Policy for a User Group in Google Admin
+cardTitle: Set Helperbird JSON Policy for User Group
-featureDescription:
-  Learn how to paste and apply Helperbird’s JSON policy in Google Admin for a group of users so the subKey and optional admin controls apply just to them.
+featureDescription: Learn how to paste and apply Helperbird's JSON policy in Google Admin for a group of users so the subscription key and optional admin controls apply just to them.
 date: 2025-08-20
 headerTags:
-  [
-    { tag: 'prerequisites', title: 'Prerequisites' },
-    {
-      tag: 'add-helperbird',
+  - tag: adding-helperbird-for-the-group
-      title: 'Add or Locate the Helperbird Extension' },
-    {
+    title: Adding Helperbird for the Group
-      tag: 'apply-json-policy',
+  - tag: applying-the-json-policy
-      title: 'Apply the JSON Policy to a User Group' },
+    title: Applying the JSON Policy
-    {
-      tag: 'verify-and-troubleshoot',
+  - tag: verifying-and-troubleshooting
-      title: 'Verify & Troubleshoot'
-    }
-  ]
+    title: Verifying and Troubleshooting
+tags:
-tags: admin
+  - admin
+  - helpguides
+  - adminHelpGuides
 url: help/set-helperbird-json-policy-for-user-group/
 permalink: help/set-helperbird-json-policy-for-user-group/
 ---

-This guide walks you through applying Helperbird’s JSON policy in the Google Admin Console for **a specific user group** in your domain.
-This is ideal for phased rollouts, pilot programs, or granting specific features to a select team.
+This guide shows you how to apply Helperbird's JSON policy for a specific user group in your Google Workspace.
+This is perfect for phased rollouts, pilot programs, or giving Helperbird features to select teams.

-> TL;DR: You’ll open the Helperbird extension settings at **Devices → Chrome → Apps & extensions → Users & browsers**, select the **user group**, click **Helperbird**, then paste the JSON below into the **Policy for extensions** section and hit **Save**.
+**Before you start:** You'll need administrator access to the Google Admin Console and Helperbird's extension ID: **ahmapmilbkfamljbpgphfndeemhnajme**

 ---

-## Prerequisites

-- **Administrator access** to the Google Admin Console (admin.google.com).
-- The Helperbird Chrome extension is already installed, or you know the **extension ID**.

-**Helperbird Extension ID (Chrome):** **ahmapmilbkfamljbpgphfndeemhnajme**
+## Adding Helperbird for the Group

+### Step 1: Access Group Settings

+Log into **admin.google.com** and go to **Devices** → **Chrome** → **Apps & extensions** → **Users & browsers**.
+In the left panel, select the specific user group you want to configure (not an organizational unit or individual user).

 ---

-## Add or Locate the Helperbird Extension
+### Step 2: Add Helperbird

-1. Sign in to [admin.google.com](https://admin.google.com) with an admin account.
-2. Go to **Devices** → **Chrome** → **Apps & extensions** → **Users & browsers**.
-3. In the left panel, instead of choosing the entire **Organizational Unit**, select the **user group** you want to configure.
-   - User groups appear under the same selection tree but let you target a subset of users.
-4. If Helperbird isn’t listed for this group:
-   - Click **+** → **Add from Chrome Web Store**.
-   - Search for **Helperbird** or paste the ID **ahmapmilbkfamljbpgphfndeemhnajme**.
+If Helperbird isn't already listed for this group, click **+** and select **Add from Chrome Web Store**.
+Search for Helperbird or paste the extension ID: **ahmapmilbkfamljbpgphfndeemhnajme**
-   - Set **Installation policy** to **Force install** (recommended) or your preferred setting.
-   - Click **Save**.
-5. Click the **Helperbird** tile to open its settings panel for that group.

 ---

+### Step 3: Set Installation Policy

+Set the **Installation policy** to **Force install** (recommended) so the extension installs automatically for all users in this group.
+Click **Save**, then click on the Helperbird tile to open its settings.

+**Tip:** User groups let you target specific teams without affecting your entire organization.
+This is great for testing or gradual rollouts.

+---

-## Apply the JSON Policy to a User Group
+## Applying the JSON Policy

-1. In the Helperbird settings panel, locate the **Policy** section.
-   Depending on your Admin Console version, this may appear as:
-   - **Policy for extensions**
-   - **Additional settings**
-   - **Extension settings (JSON)**
+### Step 1: Open the Policy Editor

-2. Click **Edit** (or **Add**) to open the JSON editor.
+In the Helperbird settings panel, find the **Policy for extensions** section (it might also be called "Additional settings" or "Extension settings").
+Click **Edit** or **Add** to open the JSON editor.

+---

+### Step 2: Paste the JSON Policy

-3. Paste the following JSON, replacing `YOUR SUBSCRIPTION KEY` with the correct key for this group:
+Copy and paste this JSON, replacing `YOUR SUBSCRIPTION KEY` with the actual subscription key for this group:

 ```json
 {